SHIFT: Nights (rotating weekends)

-Registered Nurse – Behavioral Health – per diem
+Registered Nurse – Behavioral Health – part time nights

 Kendall Regional Medical Center

 Kendall Regional Medical Center is a 412-bed, full-service hospital providing 24-hour comprehensive medical, trauma, burn, surgical, behavioral health and diagnostic services, along with a wide range of patient and community services.
 Kendall Regional Medical Center has been honored by being nationally recognized with many prestigious awards and accolades, including: Thomson Reuters 100 Top Hospitals, a HealthGrades Distinguished Hospital (Top 5%) for Clinical Excellence, The Joint Commission Certification as a Primary Stroke Center, accredited Chest Pain Center with PCI, and most recently, by the Joint Commission as a “Top Performer” on key quality measures.

 Isn't it time you were offered a competitive salary and an exceptional benefits package that complements your lifestyle?
 Join the team at Kendall Regional Medical Center.
 Our award-winning hospital fosters an atmosphere that constantly rewards our nurses and clinical professionals for their commitment, while encouraging them to maintain a healthy lifestyle outside of work!

 Kendall Regional Medical Center is a member of the nation’s leading provider of healthcare services, Hospital Corporation of America.
 HCA Ranks on Fortune’s list of Most Admired Companies for three consecutive years.
 In addition, HCA has also been named one of Ethisphere’s World’s Most Ethical Companies for seven consecutive years.
 Join our tradition of excellence!